 I have made a "recipe notebook" out of a 3-ring binder and clear insert pages to hold all my recipes that were loose in my kitchen drawer.
 I have also written down my recipes "from memory", that I know how to make, but never bothered to write down.
 This way my girls will have all of Mom's recipes when I'm gone.

-By vguy from Earle, AR
+By vickie guy from Earle, AR

 I start gathering all my favorite holiday recipes a month before Thanksgiving or Christmas.
 The recipes I plan to use are then placed into plastic page protectors, then those pages are placed into a plastic binder that can be wiped clean.
-This works very well to keep everything organized and protected and next year you will have a reminder of what you cooked the year before. :-)

 I have a bookcase in my dining room filled with cookbooks that I have bought over the years.
 It is difficult, however, to remember which cookbook my favorite recipes are in.
-So I created my own cookbook with all my favorites.

 My three daughters were always asking me to share some of my favorite recipes, so I surprised them one Christmas by printing some of my favorites on acid-free paper, and putting them in small 3-ring binders that contained plastic sheet protectors.
-As they sample other favorites I have added over the years, they can take home more recipes to add to their own personal cookbooks.

 To keep my recipes clean, I place them in a plastic sheet and organize them in a large three ring binder.
 When I use one, I take it out of the binder.
-When finished, I wipe up any spills then return it to its place in the binder.

 I like to print out recipes I find online and I figured out a good way to organize and store them.
 I print them out so they take up a full page and then three hole punch them.
 I have two thick 3-ring binders, divided with tabs to make sections.